OctopusDeploy/People/Security-Operations/L3-Senior-Security-Analyst.md

 - I am advanced in my team's domain.
 - I can confidently step outside my own comfort zone and adapt quickly to new technologies.
-- TBD.
-- TBD.
+- I am able to scope and lead complex projects that have wider impact for the business.
 - I identify, qualify and reduce technical debt as appropriate to my team's priorities.

 <details>
 <summary>Examples</summary>

-- TBD.
-- TBD.
-- TBD.
-- TBD.
+- I successfully took over the role of IC during a security incident where the severity was increased and multiple teams became involved.
+- I reviewed and provided analysis on a complex detection from Crowdstrike.
+- I worked with cross-functional teams to replicate a submission in Bugcrowd that involved working with the Octopus Server codebase.
+- I wrote an RFC and addressed the feedback from the wider organisation.
-- People asked me for my opinion when making technical decisions because I had a proven track record of making wise choices.
+- People asked me for my opinion when making technical decisions because I have a proven track record of making wise choices.

 </details>